 Discretionary Housing Payments

-The council can consider awarding a discretionary housing payment (DHP) if we think you may need help with housing costs.
-The fund available to the council is limited and needs to be fairly distributed to all eligible persons within the borough.
+We can consider awarding a discretionary housing payment (DHP) if we think you may need help with housing costs.
+The fund available to us is limited and needs to be fairly distributed to all eligible persons within the borough.

 Who can request a DHP?